Microclimates III-VI

 Microclimate III: Glacial Loop

-On my first attempt to record sound at the foot of Briksdalsbreen glacier I arrived when the wind was so strong that it forced rain horizontally into my face and body.
-For brief milliseconds I could open my eyes to glimpse a blue ice monolith through the turmoil.
-Some days later, on my second attempt, the scene was completely different.
-Although grey and drizzling, there was not a breath of wind and the forms in the ice were revealed: an enormous wall of blue twists and gashes suspended vertically an unknown distance away across a lake.
-Instinctively I jumped into the small rowing boat and with ceremony descended two hydrophones (underwater microphones) into the water.
-Our guide rowed so close to the face of the glacier that as my microphones recorded its electrical sparking, sucking, squeaking, whistling, burning and clicking sounds, I could at the same time run my hands over the smooth curves of its close-up form.
-To this constant singing and talking was added a single underwater ice fall.
-Slowly and gracefully the boat glided away from the face.
-Glacial Loop is an evocation of this boat journey.
+On my first attempt to record sound at Briksdalsbreen glacier the wind was so strong that it forced rain horizontally into my face and body.
+For brief milliseconds I could open my eyes to glimpse a blue, ice monolith through the turmoil.
+On my second attempt some days later, the scene was completely different.
+Although grey and drizzling, there was not a breath of wind.
+An enormous icy wall of blue twists and gashes suspended vertically an unknown distance away across a glacial melt lake.
+After rowing out toward the ice I ceremony descended two hydrophones into the water.
+My guide rowed so close to the face of the glacier that as my microphones recorded its electrical sparking, sucking, squeaking, whistling, burning and clicking sounds, I could at the same time run my hands over the smooth curves of its close-up form.
+Slowly and gracefully the boat glided away from the face and returned to the opposite shore.

 Microclimate IV: Wet Face

-Wet Face takes sound from marsh birds, dripping water, squelching mud, tearing moss and rotten tree-wood in the Sandane area.
-Initially the forces appear gentle.
-Later, when I subject the microphones to what for our normal ears is a gentle pitter-patter, we hear the bombardment and force in a different light.
+Wet Face is composed from the sound of marsh birds, dripping water, squelching mud, tearing moss and rotten tree-wood in the Sandane area.
+By recording with close microphones and hydrophones, sounds that for our normal ears are a gentle pitter-patter are transformed into a bombardment.
 The rhythmic performance of incessant dripping had begun when I arrived.
 Its millisecond timing was 'computer' perfect.
 I expect it will be the same year after year.
 Maybe the rhythm will change as the rock is eroded.

 Microclimate V: Water Fall